7 Ways to Iron Without an Iron

 Ugh, ironing.
 Why is it that it’s always after you’re showered, dressed and ready that you notice those way-too-visible-to-ignore creases in the shirt you couldn’t wait to wear?
 In the spirit of quick fixes, we’ve rounded up seven hassle-free ways to remove wrinkles without breaking out the ironing board.

-Did you know you can usually zap wrinkles away with concentrated bursts of hot air?
-Just hold the dryer about two inches back from the garment to avoid scorching the fabric.
+No iron?
+No problem.
+You can usually zap clothing wrinkles away with concentrated bursts of hot air.
+Just hold your hair dryer about two inches back from the garment to avoid scorching the fabric.

+This trick for nixing creases without an iron is key for when you're traveling and don't have access to your usual household supplies.
 Close the windows and doors in your bathroom and hang wrinkled clothes from the shower rod.
-Then go about your normal bathroom routine-- shower, shave your legs, work on your Taylor Swift impression.
+Then go about your normal bathroom routine—shower, shave your legs, work on your Taylor Swift impression.
 Fifteen minutes later, wrinkle-free clothes, y’all.

-This method is best for tiny wrinkles.
-Boil water, then before you savor that morning cup of English Breakfast, hold the spout of the steaming kettle 12 inches from any wrinkled problem areas.
+This iron-free method works best for tiny wrinkles.
+Boil water, then before you savor that morning cup of English Breakfast, hold the spout of the steaming kettle 12 inches from any wrinkled problem areas on clothing.
 You’ll get concentrated steam minus the foggy bathroom mirror.

 Lay your wrinkled item on a flat surface, smooth wrinkled spots, then roll it up tightly like you would a burrito.
 Next, place the garment under a mattress for 15 to 30 minutes.
 Think of it as literally pressing your clothes.